things to do in Melaka

 How to get to Melaka from Kuala Lumpur

-If you are short on time, take a Melaka day trip from Kuala Lumpur ,but if you can afford the time, we’d recommend spending a few days in Melaka as there are many activities and attractions plus so much good food.
+If you are short on time, a Melaka day trip from Kuala Lumpur will be the best option, but if you have longer, we’d recommend spending a few days in Melaka as there are many activities and attractions plus so much good food.

 Day trips to Melaka from Kuala Lumpur